ally-design-system/ally-design-system-starter-kit/README.md

     Your now ready to start it up.

-    There are three development enviroments to the Ally Design System Starter Kit:
+    There are three development environments to the Ally Design System Starter Kit:

     -   Gatsby powered site
-    -   Storybook powered visual testing enviroment
+    -   Storybook powered visual testing environment
     -   Storybook Docs powered design system

     Each of these has its own development command: